Unity-Technologies/com.unity.probuilder/Documentation~/menu-actions.md

 ## Strip All ProBuilder Scripts in Scene

-Removes all ProBuilder scripts from all GameObjects in this Scene, and only leaves the Models.
+Removes all ProBuilder scripts from all GameObjects in this scene, and only leaves the models.

 ## Strip ProBuilder Scripts in Selection

-Removes all ProBuilder scripts from selected GameObjects, and only leaves the Models.
+Removes all ProBuilder scripts from selected GameObjects, and only leaves the models.